Marriage Counseling: How Couples Can Improve Mental Health Through Therapy

 What should I not tell a marriage counselor?

 Making marriage counseling function for your relationship can be challenging if you struggle to be honest with your therapist.
-Knowing more about what you're dealing with in the relationship can help your therapist set realistic expectations for treatment.
-Couples therapy is a safe space for both partners to express themselves, tell feelings, and address the issues they want to work through.
+Knowing more about what you're dealing with in the relationship as a couple can help your therapist set realistic expectations for treatment.
+Couples therapy is a safe space for both partners to express themselves, tell feelings, and address the issues they want to work through as a couple.
 That means few topics are off-limits.

-There are several signs that your marriage might benefit from therapy.
+There are several signs that your marriage might benefit from therapy or counseling.
 However, relationships can differ, so what might lead to counseling for one couple might not lead to counseling for you.
 A few common reasons for counseling might include the following:

 Couples can discuss any concerns with their therapist.
 If you're unsure whether your concern can be treated, ask your provider to describe their treatment approach before your first session.